w314/storeApp/TUTORIAL_SETUP.md

 ## Add [body-parser](https://www.npmjs.com/package/body-parser)
 Node.js body parsing middleware.
-Parse incoming request bodies in a middleware before your handlers, available under the `req.body` property.
+Parse incoming request bodies in a middleware.
+It will populate the `req.body` with the parsed body.

 ### 1. Install
 ```bash